MohamedMouloudj/Ciphers-app/README.md

 - User-friendly PyQt5 interface for entering plaintext and ciphertext
 - Dynamic key input fields that adapt based on the selected cipher
 - High-performance cipher implementations in C
-- Python-to-C integration using ctypes
+- Python-to-C integration using cffi for seamless function calls

 ## Project Structure